HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 ### xi.
 Video

-**YouTube videos of running every macOS on the same computer (Click on the image to see the video)**
+**YouTube videos of running every macOS on the same computer (Click on the image to play the video)**

 #### Running Mac OS X Tiger and macOS Sonoma on the same Hackintosh
 [![Running Mac OS X Tiger and macOS Sonoma on the same Hackintosh](https://img.youtube.com/vi/hSjW0jXXZ6w/maxresdefault.jpg)](https://www.youtube.com/watch?v=hSjW0jXXZ6w)